Nasi goreng or Indonesian fried rice is one of the most requested recipes on Rasa Malaysia.

 Instructions

-- Break the overnight or leftover rice using the back of a spoon so they don't clump together.
-In a wok, toast the belacan on low heat until it becomes dry and aromatic.
-Toasted belacan should be somewhat powdery and appear like tiny granules.
-Fry an egg (well-done) and set aside.
+- Break up the overnight or leftover rice using the back of a spoon to prevent clumping.
+In a wok, toast the belacan over low heat until it is dry and aromatic.
+The toasted belacan should be powdery and resemble tiny granules.
+Fry an egg until well-done and set aside.

 - Using a mortar and pestle or a mini food processor, blend the shallot, garlic, red chili, and toasted belacan.
-Transfer the blended flavoring paste into a small saucer.
+Transfer the blended paste to a small saucer.

-- Heat up a wok and add oil.
-Add the flavoring paste and stir-fry until aromatic or when the oil separates.
-Add the rice into the wok and stir well with the flavoring paste.
-Add kecap manis and palm sugar into the rice and continue to stir-fry and make sure that they are well blended with the rice.
-Dish out, top the nasi goreng with the fried egg and serve immediately.
+- Heat a wok and add oil.
+Add the flavoring paste and stir-fry until aromatic or until the oil separates.
+Add the rice to the wok and mix well with the flavoring paste.
+Add kecap manis and palm sugar, continuing to stir-fry until everything is well blended.
+Dish out the nasi goreng, top it with the fried egg, and serve immediately.

 Notes